 ■ (4) Robert Shank unscripturally expands upon the definition of blasphemy against the Holy Spirit.
 Such could be understood to mean one can't return to God and salvation through repentance:

 Men who reject that witness, including all who apostatize, are guilty of blaspheming the Holy Spirit as were the Pharisees who ridiculed Christ's ministry of deliverance (p.
 320).

 ■ (5) Robert Shank in Life In The Son taught God is not looking for perfection among men:

 God is patient and understanding.
 He is not looking for perfection among men (p.
 214).

-COMMENT: Carefully read the following passage which mentions perfection twice and observe the error in Life In The Son on this:
+COMMENT: Carefully read the following Biblical passage which mentions perfection twice and observe the error in Life In The Son on this: